hedi0/Smart_Door_Lock/README.md

 *   **`feature/<feature-name>`**: For new bug fixes (e.g., `bugfix/pin-validation-error`).
 *   **`hotfix/<issue-description>`**: For cri
 1.  **Fork** the repository and create your fe  **Coes sses any existing tests.
-4. Provide a detailed description of your changes, including the problem it s
+4. Provide a detailed descriptio